bcmi/Object-Shadow-Generation-Dataset-DESOBA/README.md

     <th class="tg-0pky" align="center">0.183</th>
   </tr>
 </table>

-(Sorry for updating LSSIM metric for all baseline methods and our SGRNet, those LSSIM values are different from reported in AAAI paper.
-The corresponding evaluation code in util/ssim.py has been corrected.)
+<font size=2.5>**\***: Note that the LSSIM results in official AAAI paper are miscalculated due to a bug in the evaluation code util/ssim.py.
+We sincerely apologize for this mistake and have updated the results in arXiv. </font>

 ## Visualization results on DESOBA dataset
 Here we show some example results of different baselines on DESOBA dataset.
 More examples can be found in our main paper.